versvs/hsptt/README.md

 # hsptt

-Hearthstone Pity Timer Tracker (hsptt) v0.8.0-RELEASE
+Hearthstone Pity Timer Tracker (hsptt) v0.9.1-RELEASE

 # License

-Copyrigt (c) 2018, Jose Alcántara, http://www.versvs.net
+Copyrigt (c) 2017-2019, Jose Alcántara, http://www.versvs.net

-hsptt is free software under the Apache License 2.0.
+hsptt is free software under the Blue Oak Licese 1.0.
 Full text of this license may be found in the LICENSE file in this folder

 # Acknowledgments and Third party Licenses